 Smoking harms nearly every organ in your body.
-It worsens your health in general and among smokers who never quit, one in two will die from a disease caused by smoking.
+It damages your health and among smokers who never quit, one in two will die from a disease caused by smoking.

-Tobacco smoke is made up of thousands of chemicals and many of them are very harmful.
+Tobacco smoke is made up of over 7000 chemicals.
 Around 70 of them cause cancer.
 Download What's in Cigarettes to read more about these chemicals.

 Poisons in tobacco smoke include: